SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 **Content Expansion Requests**

 Several students expressed desire for additional vocabulary words, more quiz topics, and expanded game modes.
 The current vocabulary bank (108 words across 8 categories) may benefit from expansion to maintain novelty across extended use.

-### 6.9.3 Mapping Survey Responses to Qualitative Themes

-The strong quantitative results align with observed behaviors:

-- **Q5 Confidence (+144%):** Students approached NOODEIA without the visible anxiety often observed with traditional worksheets
-- **Q7 Fun (+120%):** Spontaneous expressions of enjoyment ("This is fun!") were common; no comparable expressions during traditional sessions
-- **Q9 Independence (+135%):** Students rarely requested adult help while using NOODEIA; requests were frequent during traditional instruction
+We intend to address these feature requests in the very near future.

 ## 7 Discussion